ZahidInGit/Java-Assignments/README.md

 17. Compile the program using:

-javac hello.java
+javac HelloWorld.java

 18. Run the program using:

-java hello
+java HelloWorld

 19. The program will display:

-Hello, World!
+Hello World!